YGGverse/nps-php/README.md

 PHP 8 / Composer Library for NPS Protocol

 Unlike Titan for Gemini, NPS is the satellite for Nex protocol (see also [nex-php](https://github.com/YGGverse/nex-php))\
-it listen for dot in line to signal the package ending.
+it listen for single dot in line to signal the package ending.

 ## Specification